QuantGen/RIntro/README.md

 You can install R and R-libraries and also have access to many materials and manuals at the [R-website](https://www.r-project.org/).

-To install R simply follow the instructions under **Getting Started**.
+To install R, follow the instructions under **Getting Started**.
 Once R is installed, you should have the R-icon on your programs.
 Click on the icon to open the R-console.